nacnudus/lazydate/README.md

 lazydate
 ========

-An R package for handling incomplete dates and times like years with months but no days, operations like December + 1 month = January, and arbitrary date/time specifications like financial years and the French Republican Calendar.
+An R package for handling incomplete dates and times like years with months but no days, operations like December + 1 month = January, subsetting certain times of day on all dates, and arbitrary date/time specifications like financial years and the French Republican Calendar.

 Ideas
 -----